gt-crnch-rg/read-the-docs/docs/lucata/lucata-pathfinder-execution.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~~~~~~~~~~
-See our `dedicated page for common issues and troubleshooting <>`__.
-In many cases, these can be resolved via reconfiguration by the admins or Slurm tooling.
+See our `dedicated page for common issues and troubleshooting <https://gt-crnch-rg.readthedocs.io/en/main/lucata/lucata-pathfinder-troubleshooting.html>`__.
+In many cases, these can be resolved via reconfiguration by the admins or via Slurm reconfiguration.